davelopez/galaxy-workflows-vscode/README.md

 ## Contributing

-:sparkles: Contributors are welcome! :sparkles:
+✨ Contributors are welcome! ✨

-Just make sure to read the [Contributing Guidelines](docs/CONTRIBUTING.md) :wink:
+Just make sure to read the [Contributing Guidelines](docs/CONTRIBUTING.md) 😉